 Friday 20 September 2019: Wynberg Stayers XI departed early on Friday morning for Knysna to participate in the annual Oakhill T20 Tournament.

 The first match against Oakhill Wyngerg won easily by 96 runs.
 Seb Volans scored a well-played 67.
 Next was Grey.
-Wyngerg chased down their total of 95 within 16 overs to win by 6 wickets.
-The next match against SACS was interrupted by rain with Wynberg chasing 120, and the match vs Parklands was completely rained out.
-Rain, onbce again, had the final say on the last day as we only managed to get in a T10 against Bishops.
+Wynberg chased down their total of 95 within 16 overs to win by 6 wickets.
+The next match against SACS was interrupted by rain with Wynberg chasing 120, and the match against Parklands was completely rained out.
+Rain, once again, had the final say on the last day as we only managed to get in a T10 against Bishops.
 With a wet pitch and outfield, our Stayers could only muster 43 runs.
 Bishops got off to a good start and secured victory in the 6th over.

 Many friendships were formed and memories made.
 Wynberg thanks Oakhill for hosting a most enjoyable tournament.

 U15A at the Grey High School Cricket Festival

 The U15A cricket side enjoyed a successful tour to Port Elizabeth.
 They played 4 matches, won one, lost one, and had two matches abandoned.